gregor-j/php-cake/README.md

 - CI matrix values are maintained in one place (single source of truth):
   `/.github/workflows/ci.yml` in job `define-matrix`.
-- Update supported PHP versions and variants only there.
+- Update supported PHP versions and variants only there!